 Protecting the Black Trans Community

-Increased violence against trans people, especially trans people of color, constitutes nothing short of an epidemic.
+Increased violence against trans people, especially trans people of color, constitutes what some call an epidemic.
 At least 27 trans or gender non-conforming people—most of them Black trans women—were victims of fatal violence in 2019, according to Human Rights Campaign (HRC) data.
 This year has seen at least 17 more deaths, with the HRC noting that these cases too often go unreported or misreported.
 Research from 2013 also shows that transgender people were 3.7 times more likely to experience police brutality.

 Advocates describe the violence as intersectional: Racism, sexism, and transphobia create “insurmountable odds” for trans women of color, as Rev. Louis Mitchell, director of the Transfaith organization, put it for Time last year.